f5devcentral/f5xc-solutions/docs/guides/guide-field-recommended-http-lb-practices.rst

 Introduction
 --------------------------

-This document ovides guidance configuration recommendations for establishing a foundational HTTP Load Balancer (HTTP-LB) setup.
+This document provides guidance configuration recommendations for establishing a foundational HTTP Load Balancer (HTTP-LB) setup.
 The suggested settings are based on best practices gathered from field teams with extensive experience deploying HTTP-LBs and releated components, including certificates, origin pools, health checks, baseline security and more.
 While not an exhaustive nfiguration guide this document serves as a starting point to support Proof of Value intiatives or customer inital deployments of HTTP-LB.
 Customers are encouraged to customize and adapt these recommendations to meet their specific requirements and deployment scenarios.